 So I went back to the more challenging class.
 I did improve a bit, in spite of barreling through the routines like a rhinoceros and frequently getting lost mid-routine.
 The best dancers tell a story with their movement.
 Mine said HELLO IT IS TIME TO DANCE SO HERE I AM DANCING AND I AM VERY SERIOUS ABOUT IT PLEASE STOP LOOKING AT ME.
 I think that I could have been sort of alright if I had stuck with it.
 However, if you have seen me dance (like for real, all out dance in a social setting) you can confirm that restraint and grace never enter the equation.

-When one is faced with one’s limitations, it is easy to get discouraged.
-It took serious mental energy to not compare myself to all of the other dancers in the class, who were not only more experienced than I was, but also much more toned.
+When one is faced with one's limitations, it is easy to get discouraged.
+It took serious mental energy to not compare myself to all of the other dancers in the class, who were not only more experienced than I was, but also much more willowy and toned.
 They made everything look so easy, and they were able to implement the more nuanced instructions that Steve gave.
 When he said to accent certain beats, they knew what that meant.
 They seemed to have complete control over their body movements, whereas I felt like I was flailing around in the vague hope that my body was approximating the correct thing.